 Freshly ground black pepper

-4. When the potatoes are quite soft, drain them completely and return them to the pan over medium heat.
+Drain and mash the potatoes with the butter.
+When the potatoes are quite soft, drain them completely and return them to the pan over medium heat.
 Add the butter and cook for a few minutes over medium heat, stirring the potatoes rapidly and vigorously to help any residual water evaporate.
 You also want to break the potatoes up and smash them with the spoon.
 You can employ a fork to help, if you like, but you shouldn't need a ricer or a masher unless you want ultra-smooth potatoes.
 Just cook, stir, and smash.

-5. When any remaining water has evaporated, and the potatoes are quite smashed up and smooth, it's time to add the warm milk or cream, as well as any other dairy you'd like to throw in.
+Add the dairy and season to taste.
+When any remaining water has evaporated, and the potatoes are quite smashed up and smooth, it's time to add the warm milk or cream, as well as any other dairy you'd like to throw in.
 Pour the milk in slowly, stirring constantly.
 Keep stirring and cooking until the potatoes are quite hot, creamy, and smooth.
 Turn off the heat, season to taste with pepper and salt, and dish them up!
 (You can also keep them warm in the top half of a double boiler.)